-Accelerated filer Non-accelerated filer Smaller reporting company
+Accelerated filer

-(Do not check if a

-smaller reporting company)

-Accelerated filer (Do not check if a
+Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company \Box

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗷
+Yes 🗖 No 🗷

-As of June 30, 2013 (the last business day of the registrant's most recently completed second fiscal quarter), the aggregate market value of the voting common stock held by nonaffiliates of the registrant was approximately \$3.6 billion.
-Such aggregate market value was computed by reference to the closing price of the common stock as reported on the NASDAQ Global Select Market on June 30, 2013.
-For purposes of making this calculation only, the registrant has defined affiliates as including all directors, executive officers and beneficial owners of more than ten percent of the common stock of the Company.
+As of June 30, 2014 (the last business day of the registrant's most recently completed second fiscal quarter), the aggregate market value of the voting common stock held by non-affiliates of the registrant was approximately \$867 million.
+Such aggregate market value was computed by reference to the closing price of the common stock as reported on the NASDAQ Global Select Market on June 30, 2014.

-The number of shares of the registrant's common stock outstanding as of February 21, 2014 was 78, 121, 574.
+The number of shares of the registrant's common stock outstanding as of February 18, 2015 was 79,673,593.